 Entering students who are not exempted and who have not provided documentation of an exclusion as described in Sec.
 4-301(c) will not be allowed to register for classes until they comply with the meningococcal vaccine requirement.
-Students should go to the University Health Services website (http://www.healthyhorns.utexas.edu/requiredvaccine) for instructions on how to submit their documentation.
+Students should go to the University Health Services website for instructions on how to submit their documentation.
 Students should submit vaccine-related documentation at least two weeks before their intended registration date to allow for sufficient processing time.

 - b.
 International students entering for any semester must also provide proof of the following, certified by a physician or nurse, before they will be allowed to register for classes: - 1.
 Proof of immunity to measles, mumps, and rubella as documented by: - A. two doses of Measles/Mumps/Rubella (MMR) vaccine with the first dose administered on or after the first birthday and the second dose administered at least twenty-eight days after the first dose, or - B. two doses of measles vaccine and mumps vaccine, with the first dose being administered on or after the first birthday and the second dose being administered at least 28 days after the first doses AND one dose of rubella vaccine administered on or after the first birthday, or - C. a positive blood test (titer) showing protective antibodies to all three diseases (must include a copy of the official lab report). - 2.
-Proof of a tuberculosis (TB) screening test administered on or after the date listed at Medical Clearance Requirements for International Students (http://www.healthyhorns.utexas.edu/internationalstudents.html).
-If either test is positive, documentation of a chest x-ray performed in the U.S. on or after the same date is required, regardless of a history of previous treatment.
-TB screening tests must be documented by

-- A. A PPD (Mantoux) skin test administered and interpreted in the United States and reported in millimeters (MM), regardless of a prior BCG vaccination or - B. Results of an IGRA blood test (may be performed outside of the United States).
+Proof of a tuberculosis (TB) screening test administered on or after the date listed at Medical Clearance Requirements for International Students.
+If either test (below) is positive, documentation of a chest x-ray performed in the U.S. on or after the same date is required, regardless of a history of previous treatment.
+TB screening tests must be documented by - A. A PPD (Mantoux) skin test administered and interpreted in the United States and reported in millimeters (MM), regardless of a prior BCG vaccination or - B. Results of an IGRA blood test (may be performed outside of the United States).
 Must be documented in English AND a copy of the official lab report must be included - 3.
 International students must complete and return a TB and Vaccination History for International Students form to University Health Services prior to registration.
-The form is available at the University Health Services website (http://www.healthyhorns.utexas.edu/ internationalstudents.html).
+The form is available at the University Health Services website.
 If a student's healthcare provider cannot complete and sign the form, other types of official documentation of the medical clearance requirements can be submitted - c.
 Exclusion from immunization requirements in Sec.
-4-301(a)(b) may be allowed on the basis of medical contraindications or reasons of conscience, including religious conflict.
-Instructions for how to submit an affidavit for an exclusion can be found here (http://www.healthyhorns.utexas.edu/requiredvaccine).
+4-301(a)(b) may be allowed for medical contraindications or reasons of conscience, including religious conflict.
+Instructions for how to submit an affidavit for an exclusion can be found here.
 Any student requesting a waiver of the requirements must provide either. - 1.
 An affidavit or certificate signed by a physician duly licensed under the Medical Practice Act, stating that in his or her opinion as a physician the required immunization(s) could be injurious to the student's health, or - 2.
 For reasons of conscience, including a religious belief, a completed and notarized original Texas Department of State Health Services Vaccine Exemption Affidavit Form (signed by the student's parent or guardian, if a minor).
-Students can request this form at the Texas Department of State Health Services website (http://www.dshs.state.tx.us/immunize/school/default.shtm#exclusions).
+Students can request this form at the Texas Department of State Health Services website.
 During emergencies or epidemics declared by the commissioner of health of the State of Texas, disasters, or other emergencies, exemption on the basis of reasons of conscience, including religious conflict, may be denied.